ETJarvisMason/Basses/README.md

 1. BSB_sdmTMB_IndicesOfAbundance_Masonetal.R (sdmTMB model to generate standardized indices of larval abundance for Barred Sand Bass) Includes the following sections:
    - Define a geostatistical mesh
    - Test models accounting for various factors that can affect catchability, but not abundance
-   - Check model parsimony (AIC) and predictive power (5-fold cross validation)
+   - Check model parsimony (AIC) and predictive power (8-fold cross validation)
    - Create a grid for making predictions
    - Calculate index of abundance (with and without years with no July survey)
-   - Calculate spatial predictions
+   - Calculate predictions for plotting spatial distribution of larval densities
    - Plot predicted larval densities through time and space
    - Calculate a center of gravity (COG) through time
-   - Contains script for Figures 2, 3, and 5 (relies on loading Kelp Bass results from "01_tidy_data/" but can also be generated with KB_sdmTMB_IndicesOfAbundance_Masonetal.R), as well as Supplemental Figures S8, S9 (map of spatiotemporal random effects), and S11 (temporal trends of standardized index of abundance containing estimates for years with no July survey)
+   - Contains script for Figures 2, 3, and 5 (relies on loading Kelp Bass results from "01_tidy_data/" once generated with KB_sdmTMB_IndicesOfAbundance_Masonetal.R), as well as Supplemental Figures S8, S9 (map of spatiotemporal random effects), and S11A (temporal trends of standardized index of abundance containing estimates for years with no July survey)

 2. KB_sdmTMB_IndicesOfAbundance_Masonetal.R (sdmTMB model to generate standardized indices of larval abundance for Kelp Bass) Includes the following sections:
    - Define a geostatistical mesh